dropzone/dropzone/index.md

 - Chrome 7+
 - Firefox 4+
 - IE 10+
-- Opera 12+ (Currently disabled for MacOS because their API is buggy)
+- Opera 12+ (Version 12 for MacOS is disabled because their API is buggy)
 - Safari 6+

 For all the other browsers, dropzone provides an oldschool file input fallback.